What is remote education?

 How will the teacher assess my child's work and progress?

-Teachers will aim to set independent work for which they may share the correct answers so that a child (or their parent/carer) may mark the completed work before sharing the extent to which they completed the work correctly via comments (including sharing photographs of completed work) on Google Classroom.
-In this way, a teacher will know if a child needs work that is more supported or work that is more challenging in the coming days.
+Teachers will aim to set independent work for which they may share the correct answers so that a child (or their parent/carer) may mark the completed work before sharing the extent to which they completed the work correctly via comments (including sharing photographs of completed work) on Google Classroom or by returning the paper-based home learning pack to school.
+In this way, a teacher will know if a child needs work that is more supported or work that is more challenging.

 At least once a week, the teacher or a teaching assistant will telephone the family home to speak with the child about their remote education and to speak with the child's parent/carer to share successes and make expectations known (i.e. directing a parent/carer to fully engage with remote education if it becomes apparent the child is not completing any work).